 We are financially independent and that means that we are editorially independent.

-Everything so far has been financed from our own personal savings, reader donations and advertising.
+Everything you see has been financed from ourselves, reader donations and advertising.
 No one draws a salary, everything you see on here is done purely to serve the community.

 This lack of resources has its disadvantages for sure, but it also means that we are free to write what we wish, how we wish, and without fear or favour.
 And that’s the way we like it.